-Well and equitably funded public schools allow for small student-to-teacher ratios, attracting and retaining high-quality teachers, and providing a range of supportive services from nurses to librarians.

-All families should have access to high-quality education but because of longstanding systemic barriers, DC's Black and brown students, especially those who live east of the Anacostia River, face deep and persistent disparities in childhood development and educational outcomes.
+Well and equitably funded public schools can offer small student-to-teacher ratios, attract and retain high-quality teachers, and provide a range of supportive services from nurses to librarians.
+All families should have access to highquality education but because of longstanding systemic barriers, DC's Black and brown students face deep and persistent disparities in childhood development and educational outcomes.
 While DC schools have made some progress in closing these disparities in recent years, the instability and loss caused by the pandemic only exacerbated preexisting inequities.
 By directing adequate resources to schools and implementing sound budgeting practices, the District can help ensure that all students have what they need to succeed.

-This guide to public school funding in DC explains how the District funds its traditional public schools and public charter school districts, or local education agencies (LEAs), as well as how LEAs allocate funding to individual schools within their systems.
+This guide to public school funding in DC explains how the District funds its traditional and public charter school districts, or local education agencies (LEAs), as well as how LEAs allocate funding to individual schools within their systems.
 Residents' experiences can help inform policymakers' school funding decisions.
-Look for the megaphone icon located throughout the guide for opportunities to use your voice to influence how DC policymakers and top education officials fund public schools.
+Look for the